 1.3.1 Right-of-Way

 To date, the Authority has either acquired, or acquired access rights to, all forty-two project parcels.
-There is one remaining parcel for which a Possession and Use Agreement (PUA) has been executed and is anticipated to close at a later date.
+Condemnation proceedings are ongoing to complete acquisition of the final seven parcels.

 TABLE 1: RIGHT-OF-WAY PARCEL STATUS